CONT - Containerisation

 github_token: a GitHub user token.
 This is a personal access token that has access permissions to the org repository

-github_organisation: a GitHub organisation: this will be in a later stage the organisation from the Marketplace ie. ds2-marketplace where modules are stored
+github_organisation: a GitHub organisation.
+This will be in a later stage the organisation from the Marketplace ie. ds2-marketplace where modules are stored

 github_repository: this is the name of a repository in the GitHub organisation.
 This will be in a later stage a repository of the organisation id of the participant as registered in the Portal.
 The repository is created via the Marketplace and the acquired modules will be located in that GitHub repository.
 This is linked to the Marketplace purchase process